vdclab/gene_presence_abscence/Readme.md

 ## Walk-Through and File Production

-This pipeline consists of 8/11 steps called rules that take input files and create output files.
+This pipeline consists of 9/12 steps called rules that take input files and create output files.
 Here is a description of the pipeline.

-1. As snakemake is set up, there is a 12th rule, called `all`, that serves to call the last output files and make sure they were created.
+1. As snakemake is set up, there is a last rule, called `all`, that serves to call the last output files and make sure they were created.

 2. A folder containing your work will be created: